csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 With nondetermnistic actions the PREDICT step grows the belief state, but the UPDATE step shrinks it back down—as long as the percepts provide some useful identifying information.
 Sometimes the percepts don’t help much for localization: If there were one or more long east-west corridors, then a robot could receive a long sequence of NS percepts, but never know where in the corridor(s) it was.

-Section 4.5.
-Online Search Agents and Unknown Environments 147

-4.5 ONLINE SEARCH AGENTS AND UNKNOWN ENVIRONMENTS
+## ONLINE SEARCH AGENTS AND UNKNOWN ENVIRONMENTS

 So far we have concentrated on agents that use **offline search** algorithms.
-They computeOFFLINE SEARCH

-a complete solution before setting foot in the real world and then execute the solution.
-In contrast, an **online search**13 agent **interleaves** computation and action: first it takes an action,ONLINE SEARCH

-then it observes the environment and computes the next action.
+They compute a complete solution before setting foot in the real world and then execute the solution.
+In contrast, an **online search**13 agent **interleaves** computation and action: first it takes an action then it observes the environment and computes the next action.
 Online search is a good idea in dynamic or semidynamic domains—domains where there is a penalty for sitting around and computing too long.
 Online search is also helpful in nondeterministic domains because it allows the agent to focus its computational efforts on the contingencies that actually arise rather than those that _might_ happen but probably won’t.
 Of course, there is a tradeoff: the more an agent plans ahead, the less often it will find itself up the creek without a paddle.

 Online search is a _necessary_ idea for unknown environments, where the agent does not know what states exist or what its actions do.
-In this state of ignorance, the agent faces an **exploration problem** and must use its actions as experiments in order to learn enough toEXPLORATION
+In this state of ignorance, the agent faces an **exploration problem** and must use its actions as experiments in order to learn enough to make deliberation worthwhile.

-PROBLEM

-make deliberation worthwhile.
 The canonical example of online search is a robot that is placed in a new building and

 must explore it to build a map that it can use for getting from A to B. Methods for escaping from labyrinths—required knowledge for aspiring heroes of antiquity—are also examples of online search algorithms.
 Spatial exploration is not the only form of exploration, however.
 Consider a newborn baby: it has many possible actions but knows the outcomes of none of them, and it has experienced only a few of the possible states that it can reach.
 The baby’s gradual discovery of how the world works is, in part, an online search process.

-**4.5.1 Online search problems**
+### Online search problems

 An online search problem must be solved by an agent executing actions, rather than by pure computation.
 We assume a deterministic and fully observable environment (Chapter 17 relaxes these assumptions), but we stipulate that the agent knows only the following:

 - ACTIONS(s), which returns a list of actions allowed in state s;

-- The step-cost function c(s, a, s ′)—note that this cannot be used until the agent knows

-that s ′ is the outcome; and
+- The step-cost function c(s, a, s ′)—note that this cannot be used until the agent knows that s ′ is the outcome; and

 - GOAL-TEST(s).